Support This Site

 There is a reason that NASA does this on a much smaller scale and plans to do it on a much larger scale in the near future.
 Outer space, relative to a single object, even one the size of earth, is enormously empty.

 That's not to say space cannot be dangerous of course.
-First off remember that this is space, the Covenant is traveling extremely fast in human terms, and there is a whole lot that can happen in space from asteroids to unexpected magnetars.
+First off remember that this is space, the Covenant is traveling extremely fast in human terms, and there is a whole lot that can happen in space from hydrogen to asteroids to unexpected magnetars.

 What happens instead is a Neutrino Blast.